Poster Presenters: Read these instructions to ensure your poster

 - Credits: Remember to put your name (and any co-authors) on the front of your poster!
 Putting your discipline and your advisor’s name isn’t a bad idea either…

 - Printing deadline.
-If you are having your poster printed by Bates Office Services on a wide-format printer, your poster must be submitted for printing no later than Tuesday, 26 March at noon.
-You are urged to submit your poster before this deadline as there is usually a large crowd of anxious poster makers at Office Services right at the last minute.
+If you are having your poster printed by Bates Post & Print on a wide-format printer, your poster must be submitted for printing no later than Tuesday, 28 March at noon.
+You are urged to submit your poster before this deadline as there is usually a backlog of submissions to Post & Print right at the last minute.

 - Naming convention.
-Office Services keeps track of over 110 poster files through a naming convention.
+Post & Print keeps track of over 120 poster files through a naming convention.
 You must use this convention.
 Please name your poster file with your Bates network username (underscore) your contact phone number (include area code if not 207): Example: ejawor_7771234.pdf

-- Acceptable file format: Your poster must be submitted as a .PDF or .PPT fileor Office Services will not open the file.
+- Acceptable file format: Your poster must be submitted as a .PDF or .PPT file or Post & Print will not open the file.
 Beware that when you design a poster in InDesign, some fonts and formatting may not render in a PDF when viewed on a different computer.
 Once you have saved your poster file as a PDF, you should look at it on your own computer to make sure it looks OK.

 - Traditional posters are welcome: A traditional non-computer-generated poster (text and images glued to poster board) is a perfectly acceptable option.
-You may use one or two sheets of poster board (available in the Bookstore for about $.69) and attach your text sheets, maps, diagrams, photos, and other materials.
+You may use one or two sheets of poster board (available in the Bookstore for about a dollar) and attach your text sheets, maps, diagrams, photos, and other materials.
 This type of poster MUST be assembled before the poster session, not in the Perry Atrium the day of the Summit!
-We recommend that you make a traditional poster if you are short on cash or if you are making your poster after the large-format printing deadline of 26 March at noon.
+We recommend that you make a traditional poster if you are making your poster after the large-format printing deadline of 29 March at noon.

-- Poster delivery: Unless you make specific arrangements, Office Services will deliver your poster to Pettengill Hall the morning of the Summit.
-If you wish to see your poster in advance of the Summit day, you can ask Office Services staff to email you when the poster is ready.
-Posters that are not delivered by Office Services should be delivered to the Reception Area in Pettengill by 10 AM on the morning of the Summit.
+- Poster delivery: Unless you make specific arrangements, Post & Print will deliver your poster to Pettengill Hall the morning of the Summit.
+If you wish to see your poster in advance of the Summit day, you can ask Post & Print staff to email you when the poster is ready.
+Posters that are not delivered by Post & Print should be delivered to the Reception Area in Pettengill by 10 AM on the morning of the Summit.
 Your poster will be set up for you in advance if you are in Session I. If you are in Session II, you will need to put your poster up at 3 PM the day of the Summit.
 If you are in Session III, you will need to put your poster up at 4:30 PM the day of the Summit.

-- Each Poster is Assigned to a Specific Backboard and a Specific Time: Session I runs from 1:30 to 3:00; Session II runs from 3:15 to 4:30.
+- Each Poster is Assigned to a Specific Wall and a Specific Time: Session I runs from 1:30 to 3:00; Session II runs from 3:15 to 4:30.
 Session III runs from 4:45 to 6:00 PM.
-Your poster sessions and backboard numbers will be published on the Summit website.
+Your poster sessions and wall numbers will be published on the Summit website.

-- Installing Posters: Clips and pins will be provided to mount completed posters to the backboards.
+- Installing Posters: Clips and pins will be provided to mount completed posters to the walls.